rashwincrush/SchoolSphere-Content-management/replit.md

-✓ **Advanced Analytics**: Built comprehensive analytics dashboard with charts, metrics, and multi-tab insights ✓ **User Management**: Created complete user management system with role management and permissions ✓ **Branch Context**: All pages now properly use branch selection for data filtering and organization isolation
+✓ **Advanced Analytics**: Built comprehensive analytics dashboard with charts, metrics, and multi-tab insights ✓ **User Management**: Created complete user management system with role management and permissions ✓ **Branch Context**: All pages now properly use branch selection for data filtering and organization isolation ✓ **Core Advanced Features**: Implemented key components from requirements document:
+  - NotificationCenter with real-time alerts and RSVP management
+  - EventTemplates with pre-designed templates for different event types
+  - PostTemplates with social media automation templates
+  - ParentPortal with personalized feeds and academic tracking
+  - EventScheduler with comprehensive scheduling and automation
+  - RSVPManager with attendance tracking and automated reminders

 ## System Architecture